fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 ## Generating the Initial SDP Offer

-For each media description in the offer, the offerer MAY choose to include one or more "a=rid" lines to specify a configuration profile for the given set of RTP Payload Types.
+For each media description in the offer, the offerer MAY choose to include one or more "a=rid" lines to constrain the payload format specification for the given set of RTP Payload Types.

 In order to construct a given "a=rid" line, the offerer must follow the below steps:

-1. It MUST generate a unique 'rid-identifier'.
-The chosen identifier MUST be unique across all the media descriptions in the Offer.
+1. It MUST generate rid-identifier' unique with in a media description

 2. It MUST include the direction for the 'rid-identifier' to one of the 'send', 'recv'